-For more information go to servicesaustralia.gov.au/agepension or call us on the Older Australians line (page 56).
+servicesaustralia.gov.au/agepension or call us on the Older Australians line (page 58).

-- · Claimant must be of Age Pension age to be eligible. - People born before 1 July 1955 have reached Age Pension age. - People born between 1 July 1955 and 31 December 1956 will be eligible at age 661/2. - People born on or after 1 January 1957 will be eligible at age 67.
+- · Claimant must be of Age Pension age to be eligible. - People born before 1 January 1957 have reached Age Pension age. - People born on or after 1 January 1957 will be eligible at age 67.

-- · Claimant must: - be an Australian resident (page 55) and in Australia on the day the claim is made, and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply). - · Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - · May be paid for any period of absence from Australia (some exceptions may apply).
-However, after 26 weeks the rate may change. - · Different rules may apply if a person is covered by an International Social Security Agreement.
+- Claimant must: - be an Australian resident (page 56) and in Australia on the day the claim is made, and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply). - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid for any period of absence from Australia (some exceptions may apply).
+However, after 26 weeks the rate may change. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international